full name: Ernest Fredric Morrison

 1920

-- One of the magazine advertisements this year for the Rolin Comedies identifies Ernie as "Pickaninny Sammy," a name that didn't stick.
+- During this year, an ad for the Rolin Comedies in the July 10th issue of Motion Picture News identified Ernie as "Pickaninny Sammy," a name that

 - On Aug.
 16th, Rolin Film Company was officially renamed Hal E. Roach Studios, and the Rolin series of one-reelers that Ernie was featured in became